ArielLevovich/CPP_EX1_24/README.md

 #### Overview

-This README provides an exhaustive explanation of the functionalities and implementation details of the `Algorithms` and `Graph` classes written in C++.
+This README provides a detailed explanation of the functionalities and implementation details of the `Algorithms` and `Graph` classes written in C++.
 These classes demonstrate various graph-related algorithms such as depth-first search (DFS), cycle detection, shortest path calculations (using Bellman-Ford), and checks for bipartiteness, among others.

 #### File Structure